freeCodeCamp/freeCodeCamp/guide/english/bootstrap/index.md

 In addition, you can find both <a href='https://bootswatch.com/' target='_blank' rel='nofollow'>free</a> and <a href='https://themes.getbootstrap.com/' target='_blank' rel='nofollow'>paid</a>
 themes that build on the Bootstrap framework to provide a more customized and stylish look.

+>#### Adding custom color to your website:

+You can add some custom colors to your website by defining a class in bootstrap file and later include that class inside your html file.

 #### Bootstrap Resources:
 [Bootstrap's offical blog](http://blog.getbootstrap.com/)
 [Bootstrap site inspiration](http://expo.getbootstrap.com/)